kalsan1998/kernel/README.txt

 - esr_eln (exception syndrome) only updated for SError.
 GIC is for IRQ/FIQ.
 - DAIF masks are automatically set to prevent further interrupts.
 Therefore need must reset daif allow nested interrupts.
+- Threads have their own space allocated for stacks.

 Memory: